Tomdieu/tp-info-4067/README.md

     - ProduitA1

-    This is the concrete class that will be used to create the different products
+    This is the concrete class that will be used to create the ProduitA1 products

     ```java
     package com.produit;